 So, you want to start in a new marketing field for your business.
 Before implementing a campaign, you need to create a plan and describe each step.

 For this, you need to complete several components:

 - Set goals.
-You can introduce concrete KPIs such as: to increase your sales by 10%, to find unsuccessful areas of your shop, or to attract a new audience.
+You can introduce concrete KPIs such as: to increase your sales by 10%, finding unsuccessful areas of your shop, or attracting a new audience.